Who can help you locate collections?

 - For excellent, in depth advice on how to organize and maintain your notes and images, see the guide to Zotero for Archival Research

 How should you store your notes/data/images?

-- Harvard offers 1TB of storage space on Microsoft OneDrive to many Harvard affiliates
+- Many Harvard affiliates have 1TB of storage space on Microsoft OneDrive

 - Tropy is a free, open source software tool for storing and organizing photos for research

 Advice on Getting Started